Local solutions of General Relativity in the presence of the Trace Anomaly: Introduction

-In an homogeneous and isotropic universe, the trace anomaly totally determines its energy-momentum tensor.
-For example, some relevant results have been found by implementing conformal anomaly in different inflationary models \cite{FRW1, FRW2, FRW3, FRW4, FRW5, FRW6, FRW7}.
-However, in four dimensional spherically symmetric static (SSS) space-time, the trace anomaly energy-momentum tensor is known up to an arbitrary function of position \cite{Cai1} and usually we can consider only perturbative solutions around the background Einstein's equations.
+In a homogeneous and isotropic universe, the trace anomaly totally determines its energy-momentum tensor.
+For example, some relevant results have been found by implementing conformal anomaly in different inflationary models \cite{FRW1, FRW2,Nojiri:2017ncd, FRW3, FRW4, FRW5, FRW6, FRW7}.
+However, in four-dimensional spherically symmetric static (SSS) space-time, the trace anomaly energy-momentum tensor is known up to an arbitrary function of position \cite{Cai1} and usually we can consider only perturbative solutions around the background Einstein's equations.

 An analytical SSS black hole (BH) solution has been found in Refs. \cite{Cai1}, where the so-called ``Type A'' anomaly has been studied up to one loop quantum corrections, and the logarithmic correction to the black-holes entropy has been computed.
 Moreover, in Ref. \cite{Cai2}, a second BH solution has been derived in Anti-De Sitter (AdS) space-time by considering a negative cosmological constant contribution.